0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/agent/apis.md

 The Issuer Node responds by sending a response message that contains details related to Verifiable Credential and Issuer.
 It also includes metadata such as:

-`from`: from which user DID the message is sent
+- `from`: from which user DID the message is sent
-`to`: to which Issuer DID the message is sent
+- `to`: to which Issuer DID the message is sent
-`id`: A random uuid generated for a transaction `threadID`: Part of the JWZ token
+- `id`: a random UUID generated for a transaction
+- `threadID`: part of the JWZ token
-`typ`: The way of communication between protocol and mobile `type`: The way of communication between protocol and mobile
+- `typ`: The way of communication between protocol and mobile
+- `type`: The way of communication between protocol and mobile

 A typical response looks like this: